What is the Degree of Financial Leverage?

 Example of Degree of Financial Leverage

 ABC Corp. is preparing to launch a new project that will require substantial external financing.
-The company’s management is willing to determine whether it can issue a significant amount of debt to finance the new project.
+The company’s management wants to determine whether it can safely issue a significant amount of debt to finance the new project.
 Currently, the company’s EBIT is $500,000, and interest payments are $100,000.

-In order to make the decision, the company’s management wants to identify the relevant ratio:
+In order to make the decision, the company’s management wants to examine its degree of financial leverage ratio: